oscarfonts/mapbox-gl-cordova-offline/README.md

     * "cordova-sqlite-ext"

-Added a new Map instantiator called `mapboxgl.OfflineMap`.
-It returns a **promise** instead of a map directly, as the instantiation is asynchronous.
-Access the `map` as a `then` callback.
-For instance:
+Use the OfflineMap constructor.
+It returns a **promise** instead of a map, as the offline map creation process is asynchronous:

 ```javascript
        new mapboxgl.OfflineMap({